-- 1. Integrate the principles of sustainable development into country policies and programs and reverse the loss of environmental resources. - 2.
-Reduce biodiversity loss, achieving by 2010, a significant reduction in the rate of loss. - 3.
-Halve, by 2015, the proportion of the population without sustainable access to safe drinking water and basic sanitation. - 4.
-Achieve by 2020, a significant improvement in the lives of at least 100 million slum dwellers.
-(UN Millennium Project, 2006).
+- (2) reduce biodiversity loss, achieving by 2010, a significant reduction in the rate of loss; Environmental - (3) halve, by 2015, the proportion of the population without sustainable access to safe drinking water and basic sanitation; and - (4) achieve by 2020, a significant improvement in the lives of at least 100 million slum dwellers (United Nations, 2006).

 There has been progress in some identified areas, however, progress has not been made on all targets.
 The most significant improvement has been in the improvements in basic sanitation and drinking water.
-Estimates are that there was a 40% improvement in basic sanitation between 1990 and 2011, with another one billion people gaining improved access by 2015.
+Estimates are that there was a 40 percent improvement in basic sanitation between 1990 and 2011, with another one billion people gaining improved access by 2015.
 The lives of many slum dwellers were improved and approximately 44 million former slum dwellers were no longer considered to be living in slums.
-However, in absolute numbers, over one million more individual are estimated to be living in slums today than in 2000 (UN, 2013).
-Despite forest laws and policies supporting sustainable forest management, forests are disappearing at a fast past.
+However, in absolute numbers, over one million more individual are estimated to be living in slums today than in 2000 (United Nations, 2013).
+Despite forest laws and policies supporting sustainable forest management, forests are disappearing at a fast pace.
 Deforestation is a serious threat to sustainability.
-Due to overfishing, marine fish stocks globally are now not able to produce sustainable yields (UN, 2014).
+Due to overfishing, marine fish stocks globally are now not able to produce sustainable vields.